Met Office issues red warning as Storm Eunice is set to hit Burnham area

 ”Widespread inland gusts of 70-80 mph are likely and up to around 90 mph near some coasts, with dangerous conditions on beaches and seafronts.
 Winds are expected to ease from the west during the late morning.”

-The Environment Agency has also advised that there is an increased risk of coastal flooding, although it says the main area of concern is further north up the Severn Estuary where low-lying land north of Avonmouth may flood.
+The Environment Agency has also advised that there is an increased risk of coastal flooding, although it says the main area of concern is further north up the Severn Estuary where low-lying may flood.

 Gary Bywater, Area Incident Duty Manager for the Environment Agency, says: “Strong winds from Storm Eunice could cause a storm surge and large waves, bringing a risk of flooding to homes and businesses along the Severn and Wye estuaries.”